contensis/contensis.github.io/http-src/model/quote.md

 # Quote

-The Quote type represents a section of referenced text from an external source.
+The quote object represents a section of referenced text from an external source.

 ## Properties